 Osteogenesis Imperfecta (OI) is a genetic bone disorder characterized by fragile bones that break easily.
 It is also known as “brittle bone disease.”
-The term literally means “bone that is imperfectly made from the beginning of life.”
-A person is born with this disorder and is affected throughout his or her life time.
+Osteogenesis imperfecta literally means “bone that is imperfectly made from the beginning of life.”
+A person is born with OI, and is affected throughout his or her lifetime.

 For a summary of information about OI see Facts about OI.